Sinacs/Joplin.Plugin.ReMoods.Theme/README.md

 ### Hints

 1. The custom element name `kp` stands for *Key Point*.
-2. I recommend **only** use it at *the beginning of the line*.
+2. I recommend **only** use it at **the beginning of the line**.
-3. It **cannot** be used within *any other block elements* such as Custom Title Block, Spoiler Block, Sticky Notes, etc...
+3. It **cannot** be used within **any other block elements** such as Custom Title Block, Spoiler Block, Sticky Notes, etc...
+4. If a Key Point **only have one paragraph of content**, it's better to type your description **right next to it**.
+5. If there are multiple Key Points and **each of them with one paragraph of description**, it's better to type your description **right below to it**.
+6. If your Key Points is a **long title**, such as a whole sentence, a question, etc. and **with multiple paragraphs of descriptions**, it's better to **add a blank line between all of them**.

 [:arrow_up:Back](#table-of-contents)

 ## Key Mention

-The custom element Key Mention is good to use as additional short information.
+The custom element Key Mention is good for adding additional short information for reference.
 Use it right behind a target element, and you will see it presented to the right.
-You can use it to remark on the last update time of the table and paragraph.
+You can use it to markup the last update time of the table or paragraph.
 Or you can use it like the HTML `<cite>` tag.

 ![Screenshot 2022-09-25 185512](https://user-images.githubusercontent.com/110529913/192140048-a6384ac9-069b-4d88-924c-9eb4a64c778a.png)

 ### Hints

 1. The custom element name `km` stands for *Key Mention*.
-2. Always use `km` **right behind the target element** which you want to describe.
+2. Always use `km` **right behind the target element** you want to describe.
 3. Use the Joplin built-in function `Insert Date Time` to make it easy.
 4. You can also use `km` within any Sticky Notes, and if you do that, please make sure `km` is always the **first child** inside the Sticky Notes.
 5. The text strong, emphasize, insert, and strikethrough will present as red color when inside the `km`.